FACTBOX-Five U.S. midterm primaries to watch in Pennsylvania, North Carolina, Idaho | Politics

 FACTBOX-Five U.S. midterm primaries to watch in Pennsylvania, North Carolina, Idaho

+Adding to the complexity, conservative commentator Kathy Barnette put in a strong closing performance and the three candidates were virtually tied in a recent public opinion poll.
 Trump-backed Ted Budd wins U.S. congressman Ted Budd, endorsed by former President Donald Trump, defeated former North Carolina Governor Pat McCrory in the Republican primary to succeed retiring U.S. Senator Richard Burr.
-Janice McGeachin Idaho Governor Brad Little is facing a Republican primary challenge from Janice McGeachin, who recently spoke at a political conference hosted by a white nationalist.
+Budd, who voted against certifying Trump's defeat in the 2020 presidential election, had little statewide name recognition before Trump got behind him.

 Voters in Pennsylvania, North Carolina, Idaho and Kentucky hold nominating primaries on Tuesday in which voters will pick their parties' candidates for the U.S. Congress and other offices, helping to shape the field for the Nov.
 8 midterm election.

 Here is a look at several important contests.
-Trump-backed Ted Budd wins
+Fetterman wins amid health scare

-U.S. congressman Ted Budd, endorsed by former President Donald Trump, defeated former North Carolina Governor Pat McCrory in the Republican primary to succeed retiring U.S. Senator Richard Burr.
-Budd, who voted against certifying Trump's defeat in the 2020 presidential election, had little statewide name recognition before Trump got behind him.
-Afterward, Budd rose in public opinion polls against McCrory, a fiscally conservative standard-bearer of the Tea Party era.
+Pennsylvania Lieutenant Governor John Fetterman cruised to victory in the Democratic nomination contest for what could be one of the tightest U.S. Senate races in November.
+He emerged victorious just hours after having a pacemaker installed as he recovers from a stroke, raising questions about his ability to deliver on one of the Democrats' best opportunities to add to their razor-thin Senate majority.

-In the November election, Budd will face Democrat Cheri Beasley, a Black woman who formerly served as chief justice of the state Supreme Court.
-Analysts expect the race to be competitive.
+With Pennsylvania's incumbent Republican Senator Patrick Toomey retiring, Fetterman will face the winner of a crowded Republican nomination contest.
 Mehmet Oz vs. David McCormick vs. Kathy Barnette

 The battle for the Republican U.S. Senate nomination in Pennsylvania heated up in its final week.
 It features Mehmet Oz, a television wellness celebrity backed by Trump, running against David McCormick, a wealthy former hedge fund CEO.
 Adding to the complexity, conservative commentator Kathy Barnette put in a strong closing performance and the three candidates were virtually tied in a recent public opinion poll.